 Body leasing works generally in Time and Material mode, which means the client is charged per hour/week/month and the provider of IT experts takes care of all the other elements mentioned previously.

 It might happen that your company doesn’t hire IT experts with knowledge of a specific technology.
+Body leasing allows you to quickly develop your team with competent and experienced IT specialists with knowledge of the technologies needed for a given project for a short period of time.
 The external employer can bring to the table the necessary skills and a fresh perspective that the company might greatly benefit from.

 A common problem in body leasing is a poorly defined candidate profile.
 For example, clients indicate too high expectations in relation to the actual needs, which causes an unnecessary increase in the cost of the project.
 In order to avoid it, it is good that the technical manager responsible for the project participates in meetings with the lessor from the beginning, thanks to which it will be easier to determine the actual skills.